eaasglobal/docs/depin.md

 ---
 icon: package-dependencies
-order: 3500
+order: 3000
 label: DePIN
 ---

-# DePIN: Revolutionizing Green Energy with eaas.global
+# DePIN: Revolutionizing Green Energy with EAAS.GLOBAL
-In a world increasingly focused on environmental sustainability, [eaas.global](https://eaas.global/) is proud to unveil a groundbreaking solution poised to revolutionize the green energy landscape.
-With the introduction of **DePIN**, eaas.global takes a monumental leap forward, offering individuals and businesses alike the opportunity to actively participate in the creation and utilization of renewable energy assets.
+In a world increasingly focused on environmental sustainability, [EAAS.GLOBAL](https://EAAS.GLOBAL/) is proud to unveil a groundbreaking solution poised to revolutionize the green energy landscape.
+With the introduction of **DePIN**, EAAS.GLOBAL takes a monumental leap forward, offering individuals and businesses alike the opportunity to actively participate in the creation and utilization of renewable energy assets.
 This monumental achievement signals a new era of decentralized energy production and consumption, empowering users to contribute towards a cleaner, greener future.

 # Decentralized Physical Interface Network (DePIN)
  DePIN unites specialized devices that connect physical renewable energy sources, like solar panels and wind turbines, to the digital world.
 These devices measure and verify the energy output and CO2 savings in real time.
- - Real-Time Monitoring and Reporting: Energy production and consumption data is accurately captured and provided to the eaas.global platform for immediate scoring and further reward.
+ - Real-Time Monitoring and Reporting: Energy production and consumption data is accurately captured and provided to the EAAS.GLOBAL platform for immediate scoring and further reward.
  - Tamper-proof Data: Improves the integrity of the data used for calculating rewards, ensuring that all reported figures are manipulation-free, accurate, and reflect real-world impact.
  - Universal Compatibility: Designed to work with any renewable energy setup, facilitating widespread adoption and seamless integration into various energy systems.

 ## DEEP & TOUCH HARDWARES
 DePIN, available in two variants – DEEP and TOUCH, caters to both large-scale energy installations and smaller users, respectively.
-Leveraging over 1500 data points, DePIN seamlessly integrates with the eaas.global ecosystem, enabling users to track and monitor their energy consumption while earning rewards in the form of CO2 credits.
+Leveraging over 1500 data points, DePIN seamlessly integrates with the EAAS.GLOBAL ecosystem, enabling users to track and monitor their energy consumption while earning rewards in the form of CO2 credits.
 <!--
 ## $EAAS Token: Empowering Users with Versatile Utility

-In addition to the revolutionary DePIN hardware and mobile app ecosystem, eaas.global is excited to introduce the $EAAS token – a versatile digital asset that enhances user engagement and facilitates seamless transactions within the green energy ecosystem.
+In addition to the revolutionary DePIN hardware and mobile app ecosystem, EAAS.GLOBAL is excited to introduce the $EAAS token – a versatile digital asset that enhances user engagement and facilitates seamless transactions within the green energy ecosystem.
 Designed to validate CO2 credits for both business-to-business and business-to-consumer users, the $EAAS token offers a wide range of utility, empowering users to maximize their impact and participation in the green energy revolution.

 **Earnings:**